 - Elaborate File manager (Page/image lists)

-- Backing up: Upload/download all pages/images to your local computer as files packed in zip-folders.
+- Backing up: Upload/download all pages/images/meta-data to your local computer as files packed in zip-folders.

 - Embed monitoring with iframes on your favorite page: Monitor multiple wikis